hiro2233/nuttx/apps/nshlib/README.txt

 - By default, the contents of rcS script are:

-    # Create a RAMDISK and mount it at XXXRDMOUNTPOUNTXXX
+    # Create a RAMDISK and mount it at XXXRDMOUNTPOINTXXX

     mkrd -m 1 -s 512 1024
     mkfatfs /dev/ram1